You found the good link. This one gets you 30 days free, not the standard 14.Claim it here

 The Free Plan: What You Actually Get

-AWeber's free plan is one of the more generous in the email marketing space.
-You get up to 500 subscribers, unlimited emails, one landing page, one email automation, and access to the drag-and-drop email builder.
+AWeber's free plan gives you up to 500 subscribers with 3,000 emails per month, one landing page, one email automation, and access to the drag-and-drop email builder.

 For a new list builder, this is genuinely enough to get started and see results before spending any money.
 Most platforms either cap you at a tiny subscriber count, limit you to one or two sends per month, or require you to display their branding prominently.
 AWeber's free plan is more honest than most.